MrSmartypants7/HokieUp/README.md

 We have meticulously crafted comprehensive test cases to ensure the robust functionality of HokieUp.

 1. **Home Page:**
-   - Events are correctly listed on the home page.
+   - Events are correctly listed on the home page after refreshing the home page.
    - Users can successfully create new events.

 2. **Event Groups:**